Connor Wong Player Props: Red Sox vs. Athletics

-On Monday, Connor Wong (batting .286 in his past 10 games) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+On Tuesday, Connor Wong (.368 on-base percentage in past 10 games, 70 points above season-long percentage) and the Boston Red Sox face the Oakland Athletics, whose starting pitcher will be Luis Medina.
 First pitch is at 9:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Cubs.
+He racked up three RBI (going 3-for-4 with a double) in his most recent game against the Athletics.

 Connor Wong Game Info & Props vs. the Athletics